 How should I wash my bra?
 That’s a great question!

 How often should I wash my bras?

 If you’re washing your bra after every wear you may be doing it more harm than good.
-With every wash your bra will stretch out a little, even if you’re being careful and hand washing them.
+With every wash, your bra will stretch out a little, even if you’re being careful and handwashing them.
 This extra stretch can seriously shorten the lifespan of your bra causing you to have to spend more money replacing them.
-If you’re not washing your bras often enough you may be causing both yourself and your bras harm.

-Lets start with you.
-We all sweat no matter how little physical movement we do.
+On the other hand, if you’re not washing your bras often enough you may be causing both yourself and your bras harm.
+We all sweat, no matter how little physical movement we do.
 This sweat, no matter how clean you are, will become ingrained in the fabric of the bra and then be transferred back onto your body with each subsequent wear.
 Stale sweat will not only make your bra smell bad but will have a negative impact on your skin.
 This can cause irritations and sores and no one wants that.